-- An overview of the major focus of the research is presented along with the student's personal and professional interest in the specific research problem of practice (up to 2 minutes) - Next, the student relates the purpose of the study and the research questions (up to 2 minutes) - The student provides a brief overview of the research method(s): the sample or participants consisted of... the instrument(s) was (were) . . . the data collection process(s) was (were) . . . the data analysis process was . . . (up to 3 minutes) - The majority of time is spent on presenting and discussing the study's major findings combined with the implications/interpretations (up to 17 minutes) - Select recommendations for practice and further study are shared (be selective!
-You only need to share 2-3 from each category) (up to 4 minutes)
+- An overview of the major focus of the research is presented along with the student's personal and professional interest in the specific research problem of practice (up to 2 minutes) - Next, the student relates the purpose of the study and the research questions (up to 2 minutes) - The student provides a brief overview of the research method(s): the sample or participants consisted of... the instrument(s) was (were) ... the data collection process(s) was (were) ... the data analysis process was ... (up to 3 minutes) - The majority of time is spent on presenting and discussing the study's major findings combined with the implications/interpretations (up to 17 minutes)

-• In closing, provide a brief summative closing statement (2 minutes)
+- Select recommendations for practice and further study are shared (be selective!
+You only need to share 2-3 from each category) (up to 4 minutes) - In closing, provide a brief summative closing statement (2 minutes)

 The defense presentation by the student should last no longer than 25-30 minutes.

 The student should use a slide deck presentation to relay and address the presentation points as appropriate including relevant charts, tables, and other visuals related to the dissertation.
-After the student completes their presentation, the defense is open for questions, first from dissertation committee members and then from others in attendance (if permitted), and for discussion.
+After the student completes their presentation, the defense is open for questions from dissertation committee members.